syting2/OACworkshop/OAC/01-OAC.md

 </tbody>
 </table>

 ### Congratulation\!\!
 You have finsihed Lab 1.
-You are now ready to move to the next lab - Lab 2: Provisioning ADW
+You are now ready to move to the next lab - <a href ="https://github.com/syting2/OACworkshop/blob/TW_Workshop/ADW/02-ADW.md">Lab 2: Provisioning ADW</a>